Bahmni/bahmni-apps-frontend/docs/setup-guide.md

 5. **Access the Application**:

-   Open your browser and navigate to the Bahmni EMR URL (typically http://localhost:8080/bahmni-new/).
+   Open your browser and navigate to the Bahmni EMR URL and open any Active patient (typically start from http://localhost/bahmni/home).

 6. **Development Workflow**: